 Perfect way for me to spot check the understanding without having to grade a bunch of papers!
 If you’ve never played… you’ll love it!
 It is so easy to set up and the kiddos love seeing their team scores and racing against the clock!
 You can grab the one I used with my kiddos for FREE here!

 We had so much fun exploring arrays!
-I know my seconds will be ready for any third grade math thrown at them!
+I know my seconds will be ready for any third-grade math thrown at them!
 Well at least in the array department!

 You can grab all these activities AND so much more in my unit “Rays of Arrays”.
+This unit also includes two weeks worth of lesson plans AND a teaching presentation!

 Just in case you were wondering, this pack seriously has EVERYTHING you need to introduce arrays to your 2nd or 3rd graders!
 From posters and games, to a 30 page teaching PowerPoint and assessments, this unit has it all.
 Oh and did I mention I’ve included a 10 day lesson plan to help you utilize everything in the pack?
 You’re welcome! 😉